The Asian hornet is not yet established in the UK, but there have been increased sightings in recent years.

 As a non-native invasive species, their diet consists of important insects and pollinators.
 They are also known to be particularly threatening to our native European honeybees who are unable to defend themselves against these hornets.
 In a rural environment over a third of the Asian hornet's diet can consist of honeybees, and in urban areas this can increase to two thirds – with a colony of Asian hornets able to predate on up to 40% of a single honeybee hive.

 If Asian hornets go on to become fully established in the UK, then it is estimated the cost of control could be £7 million annually.
-However the economic cost of damage associate is estimated to be much higher.
+However the economic cost of damage associated is estimated to be much higher.

 By reporting sightings of these species as quickly as possible you could be helping to prevent the establishment of this new invasive non-native species.